PRE-EMPTIVE LISTENING

 While experiencing the visual panorama, it's often possible, vaguely and slowly, to still think and want.

 The same is true when listening to modulating sounds like the river or rainfall.
 There's a tendency to slip in and out every half second, following the general trend of sounds but still thinking.
-It slows the thoughts, it makes the thoughts slow and repetitive, or first level observations, but it doesn't stop them.
+It slows the thoughts, or allows surface observations, but it doesn't stop them.

 The value of anticipatory listening is that it is impossible to think or want anything at the same time.